Permitted Development England

-What you can build without Planning Permission Oct.
+How to build a home extension without Planning Permission using your PD rights - Oct.
 1st 2008

-Home Page Contact Us Privacy About Us FAQ Disclaimer Site Map
+Home Page About Us FAQ Advertise on this site Disclaimer Privacy Contact Us Site Map

 Class A to H Permitted Development explained.